Arctic Oscillation and Polar Vortex Blog

 Week Two

-With predicted mostly positive geopotential height anomalies across the Arctic, especially the North Atlantic sector, and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely remain near neutral to negative this period (Figure 1).
-With predicted weak but positive pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be negative this period.
+With predicted mostly mixed geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely remain near neutral this period (Figure 1).
+With predicted weak positive pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely remain neutral to slightly negative this period.

 Longer Term